jcwolfaws/amazon-gamelift-toolkit/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux/README.md

 1. Follow the steps to build the SDK and download in Cloud Shell
 2. Build UE5 from source (DevelopmentEditor configuration) to start the editor
 3. Install the [cross-compile toolkit for your UE version](https://dev.epicgames.com/documentation/en-us/unreal-engine/linux-development-requirements-for-unreal-engine?application_version=5.4)
+   - For ARM64 support, ensure you have the ARM64 cross-compilation toolchain installed as well
 4. Create a new C++ based game project (3rd person), or use your existing game project with C++ enabled
 5. Download the [GameLift Unreal Plugin](https://github.com/aws/amazon-gamelift-plugin-unreal/releases/tag/v1.1.1)
   * Unzip the plugin, and then unzip the `amazon-gamelift-plugin-unreal-1.1.1-sdk-5.1.1.zip`
-  * We don’t need the SDK zip as we already built that
+  * We don't need the SDK zip as we already built that
-6. Copy the `libaws-cpp-sdk-gamelift-server.so` which we built before to `amazon-gamelift-plugin-unreal/GameLiftPlugin/Source/GameliftServer/ThirdParty/GameLiftServerSDK/Linux/x86_64-unknown-linux-gnu/`
+6. Copy the architecture-specific `libaws-cpp-sdk-gamelift-server.so` which we built before:
+   - For x86_64: Copy to `amazon-gamelift-plugin-unreal/GameLiftPlugin/Source/GameliftServer/ThirdParty/GameLiftServerSDK/Linux/x86_64-unknown-linux-gnu/`
+   - For ARM64: Create a directory `amazon-gamelift-plugin-unreal/GameLiftPlugin/Source/GameliftServer/ThirdParty/GameLiftServerSDK/Linux/aarch64-unknown-linux-gnu/` and copy the ARM64 version there
-7. Copy the `GameLiftPlugin` folder from the `gamelift-plugin-unreal` folder to the Plugins folder in the game project directory. (we’re following the instructions [here](https://docs.aws.amazon.com/gamelift/latest/developerguide/unreal-plugin-install.html)).
-You’ll need to create the plugins folder if you don’t have it yet
+7. Copy the `GameLiftPlugin` folder from the `gamelift-plugin-unreal` folder to the Plugins folder in the game project directory. (we're following the instructions [here](https://docs.aws.amazon.com/gamelift/latest/developerguide/unreal-plugin-install.html)).
+You'll need to create the plugins folder if you don't have it yet
 8. Add these to your uplugin project file under Plugins:
 ```json
     {